 Professor Humble is a graduate of Oak Brook College of Law (J.D.
 2001).
 He is admitted to practice law in California.
 He is also admitted to the U.S. Court of Appeals for the Second Circuit, the U.S. Court of Appeals for the Eleventh Circuit, the U.S. Tax Court, and the U.S. District Courts for both the Northern and Southern Districts of Texas.
 In 2002 he lived in Costa Rica, where he studied Spanish.
 He has devoted his entire legal career almost exclusively to representing clients in matters of U.S. immigration and nationality.
 He has worked for firms in Dallas, San Antonio, Boston, and New York City.
 He has handled immigrant and non-immigrant visas, family-based and employment-based cases, as well as citizenship, asylum, and both trial and appellate litigation.

 Will and his wife, Christian, have two young sons and live in Corpus Christi, Texas, where he is engaged in private practice, helping family members and employees who are located in many other U.S. states and, of course, in other countries.

 Emily A. Jackson

 Professor Jackson was a founding member of the Board of the OBCL Alumni Association and currently serves as a member of the OBCL Board of Directors.
-She lives in Southern California with her husband Daniel and daughter Eva.
+She lives in Canada with her husband Daniel and four children.

 David J. Siegrist